 Don't ask me whether it was the 6-cylinder or the 8-cylinder.
 I don't know.

 The only real trouble that I had on this car was after stage crew one winter night.
 I left from school and went to turn left at the stop sign.
 Little did I know that black ice lay on the intersections, so the next thing that I knew, I was going sideway.
-These days I would just have drifted through it, but back then I didn't know better, so I turned the week and pressed the gas, sending me off to one side and into oncoming traffic.
+These days I would just have drifted through it, but back then I didn't know better, so I turned the wheel and pressed the gas, sending me off to one side and into oncoming traffic.
 I could have corrected, but just then a car came around the turn and I didn't want a front end collision.
-Turning the wheel again, I went off the road at a 90 degree angle, blammed over the curb and stopped in an empty plot.
-Fortunately there was no damage as I wasn't going that fast.
+Turning the wheel again, I went off the road at a 90 degree angle, rolled over the curb and stopped in an empty plot.
+Fortunately there was no damage as I wasn't going all that fast.
 I also completely missed those pesky telephone poles that leap out to wreck cars.

 I can't tell you what happened to the car.
 I figure that dad got rid of it when it got too expensive (disposable American car that it was).
 His next car was a Mitsubishi of some vintage that I haven't figured out yet.